elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 ## Summing up

 Ecto provides many conveniences for working with querying prefixes.
-Those conveniences allow developers to configure prefixes with different precedence, starting with the highest one:
+Those conveniences allow developers to configure prefixes with different precedence, starting with the highest one.
+When executing queries with `all`, `update_all` or `delete_all`, the prefix is computed as follows:

   1. from/join prefixes
+  2. schema prefixes
+  3. the `:prefix` option
+  4. connection prefixes

+When working with schemas and changesets in `insert_all`, `insert`, `update`, and so forth, the precedence is:

+  1. the `:prefix` option
-  2. query/struct prefixes
+  2. changeset prefixes
   3. schema prefixes
   4. connection prefixes